For CVS Health Corporation [CVS], RBC Capital Mkts sees a rise to $85. What next?

 CVS stock trade performance evaluation

-CVS Health Corporation [CVS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.73.
-With this latest performance, CVS shares gained by 12.57% in over the last four-week period, additionally sinking by -6.26% over the last 6 months – not to mention a rise of 18.45% in the past year of trading.
+CVS Health Corporation [CVS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.66.
+With this latest performance, CVS shares gained by 16.16% in over the last four-week period, additionally sinking by -5.02% over the last 6 months – not to mention a rise of 17.06% in the past year of trading.

 CVS Health Corporation [CVS]: An insightful look at the core fundamentals